oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 6. Click **Next**.

-	We want the user to be able to filter the list of accounts.
-To do this, we must define a *filterCriterion* for the REST endpoint.
+	We want the user to be able to filter the list of accounts, so we must define a *filterCriterion* for the REST endpoint.

 7. Click **FilterCriterion** on the right, under Target.
 	This displays the filter builder at the bottom of the dialog:
 	  ![Image alt text](images/FilterCriterion.png)
-8. Click **Click to Add Condition**.
+8. In the filter builder, click **Click to Add Condition**.
 9. Click in the **Attribute** field, then start typing **Orga ...** until you can choose **OrganizationName**:
 	  ![Image alt text](images/name.png)

 10. Keep the operator as **Contains ($co)**.
 In the **Attribute** field on the right, locate the search variable you created by typing **searchString**, which will add **$variable.searchString** to this field:
 			  ![Image alt text](images/search.png)

-In other words, if the organization name contains the string that the user is using to search (i.e., the variable name), then the data in the table will be filtered to show that row.

 11. Click **Done**.
 Your screen should look like this:
 					  ![Image alt text](images/condition.png)

+	The filter we just built now says: If the organization name contains the user's search string (that is, the variable name), then filter the data in the table to show that row (or rows).

 12. Click **Finish** to close the dialog.

 In a moment we'll see that a table with the selected fields has been added to your page.
-The data for this table will be fetched live from Oracle SaaS using the service connection we just defined.
+The data for this table will be fetched live from Oracle SaaS using the service connection we defined in this lab.

 To leverage the service's pagination capabilities (as opposed to fetching all the records available on start up), let's add a scroll policy to the table.